syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.loadData("myapplication/childdata", "book"); // The array of JSON data returned from the given URL, will be appended as child of node, which node is having ID book.
+treeObj.loadData("myapplication/childdata", "book"); // The array of JSON data returned from the given URL is appended as child of node, the node that has ID book.
 </script>{% endhighlight %}